Ada-C8/hotel/design-activity.md

 Which implementation better adheres to the single responsibility principle?
 Implementation B is better, because each class has one and only one responsibility
 Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?
 Implementation B, because Order class doesn't access (depend on/envy) instance variables of other classes.
 Once you've responded to the prompts, git add design-activity.md and git commit!

+Revisiting Hotel
+In Hotel#reserve_room_from_block method I was modifying instance variables of the Block object.
+I refactored these modifications into a new method (Block#reserve_a_room) and calling this method from Hotel class.
+This design is better for multiple reasons:
+1. Block class is more cohesive now.
+2. Coupling between Hotel and Block classes is reduced.
+3. If I need to rename instance properties of the block class I have to modify less places